 Condensation occurs when humid air comes into contact with a cold surface, turning water vapor into liquid form.
 One of the most common examples of condensation, or dew formation, is when your grass is wet in the morning.

-While many people may not think indoor plants can collect dew on their leaves, it is possible in humid environments or when the plant is under stress.
+While many people may not think indoor plants can collect dew on their leaves, it is possible in cool and humid environments or when the plant is under stress.

-Therefore, if your environment is more humid and your indoor plant is dripping water from its leaves, this could be the reason.
+Therefore, if your environment is cool and humid and your indoor plant is dripping water from its leaves, this could be the reason.

 Do Plants Benefit From Dew?

-Unlike transpiration and guttation, dew forms due to environmental conditions, including high humidity.
-So, even though the other processes are considered good, is condensation beneficial to plants?
+Unlike transpiration and guttation, dew forms due to environmental conditions, including high humidity and low temperatures.

 Plants do benefit from dew, especially plants that lack moisture.
-However, dew can negatively affect plants that receive more than enough moisture, leading to possible rot or fungus.
+However, dew can negatively affect plants that receive more than enough moisture, as it can possibly lead to fungal growth and leaf spots.

-Can I Stop My Indoor Plants From Dripping Water From Leaves?
+Can You Stop Your Indoor Plants From Dripping Water From Leaves?

 You can’t stop your indoor plants from dripping water from leaves.
-Your plant dripping water from its leaves is a sign that it’s in good health, so the only way to stop that would be to water it less.
-Therefore, it’s best to take the water dripping as a good sign.
+Your plant dripping water from its leaves is a sign that it’s in good health.
+However, you can reduce the amount of water dripping by watering your plant less frequently and ensuring the indoor humidity, light, and temperatures are optimal.

 So, unless your plant is dripping a significant amount of water from its leaves or other signs pointing to an unhealthy plant, it’s not something that should cause concern.